Title: | Random Forests, Linear Trees, and Gradient Boosting for Inference and Interpretability |

 verbose |

-Indicator to train the forest in verbose mode |
+if training process in verbose mode |

 nthread |